 C. The Monarch Crest Trail near Salida, Colorado is also an XC and enduro rider’s haven.
 You are surrounded by some of the tallest mountains in States (14000 feet).
 Shuttling Fooses, Greens Creek, Starvation, and Silver Creek off of Monarch Crest is the way to go if you like more of an all-mountain experience.
 We were able to get two wild shuttle runs in a day.
 Some of these trails run on the Colorado Trail for a while.
 I would recommend a guide on these.
 This is another place where you are really out there, so no time to be a fool and get hurt bad!!

 D. Keystone Bike Park and Grandby Ranch Bike Parks in Colorado both have terrain every bit as difficult as some areas of Whistler Bike Park, although not as much of it as Whistler.
 Both of these parks are for the seasoned downhill mountain biker who is looking to push his or her riding to the limit.
 Grandby Ranch is much smaller and is close to Winter Park.
 Snowshoe Bike Park in West Virginia would be the equivalent to Keystone and Grandby in terms of old school downhill trails.
 Even though Snowshoe does not have that high mountain feel, it has some terrain that is equally difficult as Keystone and Grandby.
+It is also a great place to learn how to ride in the mud with slick roots and rocks.
 Angel Fire in New Mexico is one that I still hope to check out.
 I've been told it has terrain like Keystone, but the trails are longer and steeper.
 I've also been told by a buddy who has been to Whistler that if Whistler is a 10, then Angel Fire is a 7.

 E. What about Crested Butte?
 Everyone always mentions it.
 I hope I will be able to ride it someday!
 I’ve been told by a friend who lives in Colorado that the best time to hit it is mid July when the wildflowers are in peak season.
 Don’t go too early; otherwise the snow will not have melted up on the high trails.
 I've also been told by a buddy who has ridden there that you better be in unbelievable XC shape if you are going to enjoy it.